intermezzOS/book/src/paging.md

 ```

 Just like before, we are now writing the value in `eax` to a location.
 But
-instead of it being just `p2_table + 0`, we’re adding `ecx * 8` Remember, `ecx`
+instead of it being just `p2_table + 0`, we’re adding `ecx * 8`.
+Remember, `ecx`
 is our loop counter.
-Each entry is eight bits in size: `0b10000011`.
-So we need
+Each entry is eight bytes in size, so we need to multiply
-to multiply the counter by eight, and then add it to `p2_table`.
-Let’s take a
+the counter by eight, and then add it to `p2_table`.
+Let’s take a closer look:
-closer look: let’s assume `p2_table` is zero, to make the math easier:
+let’s assume `p2_table` is zero, to make the math easier:

 |                     |         |         |         |         |         |
 |---------------------|---------|---------|---------|---------|---------|